Heather Penney: Iraq War

 She served two tours of duty in the Iraq war.

 Private sector

 In 2006, Penney joined Lockheed Martin as director of USAF Air Superiority Programs, Aviation Systems, Lockheed Martin Washington Operations while still serving part-time with the Air National Guard.
-At Lockheed Martin, she was working for Lockheed Martin on the F-35 project.
-On September 7, 2017, Penney and her father, John Penney, gave a lecture, titled 9/11 Perspectives at National Air and Space Museum, as part of the GE Aviation Lecture Series.
+During her time at Lockheed Martin, she spent a great deal of time working on the F-35 project.

+On September 7, 2017, Penney and her father, Col. John Penney, gave a lecture, titled, “9/11 Perspectives” at National Air and Space Museum, as part of the GE Aviation Lecture Series.
 After leaving Lockheed in 2018, Penney joined the think tank Mitchell Institute for Aerospace Studies as a defense policy expert.

+Penney appeared as an air power analyst on the television documentary series Bullet Points.

 Awards and honors

 In 2012, Penney received the Emerging Voice Award from the Purdue University College of Liberal Arts and the Purdue Alumni Association.
-She was given the 2017 Outstanding Aviator Award from The Wings Club Foundation and the International Aviation Womens Association.
+She was given the 2017 Outstanding Aviator Award from The Wings Club Foundation and the International Aviation Women's Association.